supserrr/imboni/README.md

 **What is a development server?** This runs your app locally on your computer so you can test it before deploying it online.

-1. Make sure you're in the `imboni-app` folder
+1. Make sure you're in the `imboni` folder

 2. Start the development server:
    ```bash